-What to do and see in Angoulême ? our 10 things to do absolutely :
+What to do in Angoulême ? our 10 must-haves :

 A real open-air museum, free and very nice to do with the family!
 The various murals were created by the “Grand Prix of the Comic Book Festival” which takes place every year at the beginning of the year.
 The main frescoes are to be seen on the plateau, the upper part of Angouleme.

-Application is very usfull, even if we know well Angoulême, tanks to interactive map it’s easy to find the way, and learned more about the works.
+We found the application super successful, even though we know Angoulême well, we easily oriented ourselves with the interactive map and learned more about the works.
 We also walked around at night to see the projected mural.

 Our two favorites:“Mémoire du XXe Ciel” of the place Saint André by Yslaire, opposite the wall you can observe the angel in height which is reflected on the wall.
 And of course the unavoidable“Fille des remparts” by Max Cabannes, a trompe l’oeil extremely well done.
 Come and see for yourself!

-2 ◊ Tour of ramparts: unique point of view ◊
+2 ◊ Tower of the ramparts: get some height ◊

 - After Place Turenne (at 23 rem de Beaulieu) Watch the Charente river, the comic book museum and the status of Corto Maltese located on the Hugo Pratt footbridge.
 General Goué took off from here with the first flying wing, the first Delta plane!

-- 6 Boulevard Pasteur: admire the painted wall “La fille des remparts” Max Cabannes
+- 6 Boulevard Pasteur: admire the painted wall “La fille des remparts

 - At the level of the Carnot statue: enjoy a beautiful panorama on the roofs of Angoulême and its Golf d’Angoulême.